Brand Names: Oravig

 What is the most important information I should know about miconazole buccal (Oravig)?

-You should not use this medication if you are allergic to miconazole or milk proteins.
+You should not use this medicine if you are allergic to miconazole (Monistat, Vusion, and others) or if you are allergic to milk proteins.

 You may eat and drink normally while the tablet is in place, but avoid chewing gum.